pnchatterji/bmi270-rust/readme.md

 ```
 **NOTE**

-Embassy uses the *defmt_rtt* crate to debug the embedded application via the Segger-J-Link probe. *Defmt_rtt* uses the WinUSB driver to connect to the J-Link probe.
-If JLink.dll is installed on the host computer, which would be the case if the Segger software had been previously installed, *defmt_rtt* will not work.
+Embassy uses the *probe-rs* toolkit to flash and debug the embedded application via the Segger-J-Link probe. *probe-rs* uses the WinUSB driver to connect to the J-Link probe.
+If JLink.dll is installed on the host computer, which would be the case if the Segger software had been previously installed, *probe-rs* will not work.
 In this case, it is necessary to use the Zadig2.8 tool to remove JLink.dll and install WinUSB.
+This is explained here https://probe.rs/docs/getting-started/probe-setup/#windows%3A-winusb-drivers

 When you do *cargo run*, the error message will provide the necessary details for carrying out the above steps.

-Note that you will need to use the Segger tool "J-Link DLL Update" to revert to the previous condition, in order to use Segger software for non-rust applications.
+Note that you will need to use the Segger tool "J-Link DLL Update" to revert to JLink.dll, in order to use Segger tools in the usual fashion.

+If you wish to avoid doing this, it is possible to flash and run the accel elf file on the target using the Segger tool *nrfgprog.exe* in the usual way:

+´´´
+copy /y target\thumbv7em-none-eabihf\debug\accel accel.elf
+nrfjprog --sectoranduicrerase -f NRF52 --program accel.elf
+nrfjprog --pinresetenable -f NRF52
+nrfjprog --pinreset -f NRF52

+´´´
+However, Segger tools like J-Link viewer cannot currently view the log output from the Embassy application which uses the *defmt-rtt* protocol which is used by Embassy for logging.
+A workaround may be possible.
+I am still exploring other possibilities.

 ## Open Points